fxfyio/fxfyio/README.md

 I've watched c-beams glitter in the dark near the Tannhauser Gate.

-All those ...

-moments will be lost in time,
+All those ... moments will be lost in time,

-like tears...

-in rain.
+like tears...in rain.

 Time to die.